jochster/web-hugo-academic/content/post/i-c-sens-klausurtagung-2022/index.md

   focal_point: Smart
   preview_only: false
 ---
-The group of i.c.sens Ph.D. students and PIs are going to attend the annual retreat 'Klausurtagung' in the upcoming week.
-I'll present my research progress.
+The group of i.c.sens Ph.D. students and PIs attended the annual retreat 'Klausurtagung' from 23rd to 24th June.